paulniziolek/cs214/malloc/README.txt

 auxilary information used for managing the memory is stored in structs called header_t.

 The header_t struct (defined in src/mymalloc.h) contains the following information:
-1. unsigned integer size of the block
+1. integer user allocated size of the block
 2. boolean is_free
 its size as tested on our machines is 8 bytes.

+Note that we store the user allocated size of the block in the header instead of the alligned block size.
+This was done for future portability, in case we ever wanted to return the size of the block to the user.
+When we need the alligned block size we just do a simple calculation.

 Headers are stored in memory directly before the block they are managing.
 Since after each block there is either a header or the end of the array, we can use the size of the